Next: Introduction [Contents][Index]

 object should not affect later invocations.

-Next: Suffix Methods, Previous: Prefix Classes, Up: Classes and Methods [Contents][Index]
+Next: Prefix Methods, Previous: Prefix Classes, Up: Classes and Methods [Contents][Index]

 transient-suffix